StrongJoshua/libgdx-inGameConsole/README.md

 This is a light-weight LibGdx library that allows a developer to add a console (similar to how it is featured in Source games) to their game.

 ## Current Goal
-Auto-complete feature for quicker easier invoking of methods.
+Auto-complete feature for quicker, easier invoking of methods.

 License
 =======